RamandeepKaurKainth/mkdocs-Comm2216/docs/design-layout.md

     *Shortcut Tip: Press `Alt` (Windows) or `Option` (Mac) while dragging an instance to duplicate it quickly.*

 !!! warning "Warning"
-    *Don’t edit an instance’s core structure (e.g., deleting the rectangle) unless you detach it first by right-clicking and selecting Detach Instance.
-This avoids breaking the link to the master component.*
+    *Be cautious when modifying component instances.
+Editing an instance’s core structure (e.g., deleting a rectangle) without detaching it first can break the link to the master component.
+To avoid issues, right-click and select Detach Instance before making significant changes.*

+!!! warning "Component Overuse Warning"
+    *sing too many components without proper organization can clutter your project.
+Keep components structured in a design system to maintain consistency and efficiency.*

 ## Conclusion